 There are many factors that can cause dogs to go blind including old age, genetics, illness or a medical condition like diabetes.
 Understanding the cause of your dog’s change in vision can help you to care for them and ease the transition into life without sight.

 Cataracts are among the most common medical causes of vision loss in dogs.
 A pet develops cataracts when there is a change in protein that alters the lens of the eye.
+The change is very visible and easily spotted by pet parents.

 This protein causes a cloudy, white film to appear on the lens.
 The dog’s vision will worsen over time as the lens becomes more and more opaque.
 As the lens clouds over, it blocks light from reaching a dog’s retina.
 Some dogs with cataracts may see a slow transition to blindness, while others may seem to go blind overnight.
 A dog with diabetes stands a high probability of developing cataracts.